 Types of Rockwool

 Many plants don’t like having “wet feet”.
-A rockwool slab that is too soft will retain too much water, and one that is too hard will provide too much resistance to the growing roots.
-A hard slab means that the plant spends a great deal of its energy developing roots – energy that the plant can better use for growing above ground.
-Therefore the ideal rockwool slab is not too hard and has a horizontal structure so that there is ample volume available for root growth.
-The quality of a plant is largely determined under the ground, in fact 50%, so the bigger the root volume, the healthier the plant and the higher the yield.
+A rockwool slab that is too soft will retain too much water.
+One that is too hard will provide too much resistance to the growing roots.
+A hard slab means that the plant spends a great deal of its energy developing roots.
+Energy that the plant can better use for growing above ground.
+Therefore the ideal rockwool slab is not too hard and has a horizontal structure.
+As a result, there is ample volume available for root growth.
+The quality of a plant is largely determined under the ground, in fact 50%.
+So the bigger the root volume, the healthier the plant and the higher the yield.

 Impact on the Environment

 One aspect of growing that is often forgotten is the waste feed water that drains into the sewerage system.
-The drainage water from CANNA HYDRO nutrients does not contain any serious pollutants, so the burden on the environment is minimal.
+The drainage water from CANNA HYDRO nutrients does not contain any serious pollutants.
+As a result, the burden on the environment is minimal.
 Another significant difference between CANNA HYDRO nutrients and other products for run-to-waste cultivation is the raw slaberials used.
-Because CANNA carefully selects the purest possible raw slaberials for its products there are considerably fewer heavy metal particles in the drainage water.
+CANNA carefully selects the purest possible raw slaberials for its products.
+There are considerably fewer heavy metal particles in the drainage water.

-Large quantities of red iron are added to many products to ensure that there is sufficient iron for the plant to absorb, but much of this iron is not taken up by the plant.
+Large quantities of red iron are added to many products.
+It is to ensure that there is sufficient iron for the plant to absorb.
+However, much of this iron is not taken up by the plant.
 So instead of red iron, CANNA uses a special yellow variant in its HYDRO products.
 This yellow iron variant is absorbed well by the plant at the pH in the root environment.
 So considerably less yellow iron is needed than of the widely-used red iron.
 The idea that run-to-waste systems are more harmful to the environment than recirculation systems is therefore not entirely correct.

-There is waste water in both systems; a constant trickle in run-to-waste systems and in recirculation systems a relatively large amount from time to time.
-The amount of waste water depends on the watering system and the dryness of the substrate, a dry substrate requires more feed water than a wet substrate, and thus not on the type of cultivation system.
+There is waste water in both systems.
+Constant trickle in run-to-waste systems and in recirculation systems a relatively large amount from time to time.
+The amount of waste water depends on the watering system and the dryness of the substrate.
+Dry substrate requires more feed water than a wet substrate, and thus not on the type of cultivation system.